DongXiao1983/Performance/04 File System.md

 ###4 Methodology
 ####4.1  Latency Analysis
   latency analysis, begin by measuring the latency of file system operations.
 This should include all object operations, not just I/O (e.g., include `sync()`).

+    operation latency = time (operation completion) - time (operation request)

+  Analyzie Layer:
+Application:
+Syscal interface:
+VFS:  VFS traces all file system types.
+Top of file system:

+Transaction Cost

+    percent time in file system = 100 * total blocking file system latency/application transaction time

+####4.2  Workload Characterization

+- Operation rate and operation types
+- File I/O throughput
+- File I/O size
+- Read/write ratio
+- Synchronous write ratio
+- Random versus sequential file offset access

+**Advanced Workload Characterization/Checklist**

+- What is the file system cache hit ratio?
+Miss rate?
+- What are the file system cache capacity and current usage?
+- What other caches are present (directory, inode, buffer) and what are their statistics?
+- Which applications or users are using the file system?
+- What files and directories are being accessed?
+Created and deleted?
+- Have any errors been encountered?
+Was this due to invalid requests, or issues from the file system?
+- Why is file system I/O issued (user-level call path)?
+- To what degree is the file system I/O application synchronous?
+What is the distribution of I/O arrival times?

+**Performance Characterization**

+- What is the average file system operation latency?
+- Are there any high-latency outliers?
+- What is the full distribution of operation latency?
+- Are system resource controls for file system or disk I/O present and active?

+####4.3  Event Tracing

+- File system type
+- File system mount point
+- Operation type: read, write, stat, open, close, mkdir, . . .
+- Operation size (if applicable): bytes
+- Operation start timestamp: when the operation was issued to the file system
+- Operation completion timestamp: when the file system completed the operation
+- Operation completion status: errors
+- Path name (if applicable)
+- Process ID
+- Application name

+####4.4 Static Performance Tuning

+- How many file systems are mounted and actively used?
+- What is the file system record size?
+- Are access timestamps enabled?
+- What other file system options are enabled (compression, encryption, . . .)?
+- How has the file system cache been configured?
+Maximum size?
+- How have other caches (directory, inode, buffer) been configured?
+- Is a second-level cache present and in use?
+- How many storage devices are present and in use?
+- What is the storage device configuration?
+RAID?
+- Which file system types are used?
+- What is the version of the file system (or kernel)?
+- Are there file system bugs/patches that should be considered?
+- Are there resource controls in use for file system I/O?

+####4.5 Cache Tuning
+The kernel and file system may use many different caches, including a buffer cache, directory cache, inode cache, and file system (page) cache.

+####4.6 Memory-Based File Systems
+**/tmp**  : The standard /tmp file system

+####4.7 Micro-Benchmarking

+- **Operation types**: the rate of reads, writes, and other file system operations
+- **I/O size**: 1 byte up to 1 Mbyte and larger
+- **File offset pattern**: random or sequential
+- **Random-access pattern**: uniform random or Pareto distribution
+- **Write type**: asynchronous or synchronous (O_SYNC)
+- **Working set size**: how well it fits in the file system cache
+- **Concurrency**: number of I/O in flight, or number of threads performing I/O
+- **Memory mapping**: file access via mmap(), instead of read()/write()
+- **Cache state**: whether the file system cache is “cold” (unpopulated) or “warm”
+- **File system tunables**: may include compression, data deduplication, and so on